 My main training is in Core Process Psychotherapy.
 I have been fully accredited and registered with UKCP since 2003, and have an M.A in Core Processs Psychotherapy.
-I have also done additional training in working with the arts in psychotherapy, and am an Associate Member of the Institute for the Arts in Therapy and Education.
+I have also done additional training in working with the arts in psychotherapy at the Institute for the Arts in Therapy and Education.
 Other trainings include Focusing.

 My first Degree was in French.
 I then did an MBA for pragmatic reasons, and worked in finance for 6 years before re-training as a psychotherapist in the early 1990s.
 I worked part-time in charity fundraising and management whilst building my therapy practice.